FirmwGuy/CEP/docs/L1_BOND/topics/ADJACENCY-MIRRORS.md

 ### Update pipeline
 - `cep_bond_upsert` (and its helpers) compare the freshly computed summary with the current head.
 If nothing changes, the mirror stays untouched.
-- When a bond is retired, the heartbeat loop marks the matching adjacency node as inactive.
-A later sweep prunes the tombstone once both sides agree the edge is gone.
+- When a bond is retired, the heartbeat loop marks the matching adjacency node as inactive. `cep_tick_l1` prunes the tombstone once both sides agree the edge is gone or the owning being is deleted.
 - High-volume updates batch through the heartbeat so a single impulse can stage multiple mirror diffs before the agenda commits them.

 ### Reading mirrors safely